TWBug/GoldCardHenge/content/why-taiwan/how-to-import-your-dog-cat-to-taiwan.en.md

 * Some airlines don't allow certain types of pets at all (e.g., Emirates)
 * Every airline's pricing and rules are different.
 Please make sure to check on their websites or call for any questions.
 {{< /accordion >}}

-Some airlines allow pets in the cabin when they are small enough (e.g., KLM, Lufthansa)

-Some airlines only allow pets in cargo (e.g., Eva Air)

-Some airlines don't allow certain types of pets at all (e.g., Emirates)

-Every airline's pricing and rules are different.
-Please make sure to check on their websites or call for any questions.